 This award was established in 2009 by the TD Bank Financial Group to support Douglas College students working with the Institute of Urban Ecology.
 Students are eligible when enrolled in a semester-long directed studies, research-project course (e.g. SCIE 2307 - Field Research Project) and completing a project under the auspices of the Institute of Urban Ecology.

 The Mathematics Department Award was established in 2016 by the Mathematics Department of Douglas College to support students facing financial hardship who strive for academic excellence.

-The application deadline for these awards for 2017 is March 17.
-Submit applications electronically to Sport Science Placement Coordinator, Laura Macmillan at firstname.lastname@example.org.
-For more information on Sport Science Department awards, contact Ken Anderson at 604 527 5802 or email@example.com.
-The 2017 Awards will be presented at the Annual SPSC Awards Banquet on April 18th at 1pm in the Aboriginal Gathering Place at the New West campus.
+The application deadline for these scholarships for 2020 is March 7th.
+Submit applications electronically to Ken Anderson (Chair, SPSC Scholarship Committee) at email@example.com.
+Late or incomplete applications will not be considered.
+For more information on Sport Science Department Awards, contact Ken Anderson at 604 527 5802 or firstname.lastname@example.org.

 Chris Johnson Award of Distinction

 This monetary award honours a Sport Science Diploma or Bachelor of Physical Education and Coaching student who most represents the professional and personal characteristics of past Sport Science faculty member Chris Johnson.
 Winners of this award must be nominated by a Sport Science faculty member and possess outstanding tenacity and fortitude with a joyous attitude toward others or a special aptitude for generosity of spirit.
 Preference will be given to students who demonstrate positive role modelling, the ability to reach out to others and a propensity for bringing "a little sanity into a totally insane world."